aplteam/CompareFiles/README.md

 Any newly started instance of Dyalog 18.0 or later will now come with the user command.
 In an already running instance executing `]ureset` will do.

-This will make `]CompareFiles` available, but it will not establish the API.
-However, executing `]CompareFiles -version` will force it to load the API into `⎕SE`.
+However, although this will make the `]CompareFiles` user command available, it will not establish the API in `⎕SE`, but executing `]CompareFiles -version` (or any other sub command) will enforce this.

-If you want the API to be available right from the start then please consult the article [Dyalog User Commands](https://aplwiki.com/wiki/Dyalog_User_Commands "Link to the APL wiki").
+If you want the API to be available right from the start, which is recommended, then please consult the article [Dyalog User Commands](https://aplwiki.com/wiki/Dyalog_User_Commands "Link to the APL wiki").

 ## How to use the API

 First ask for a parameter space for the comparison utility you are going to use.
 For example, assuming that you want to use `WinMerge`:

 ```
 p←⎕SE.CompareFiles.ComparisonTools.CreateParmsForWinMerge
 p.file1←'/path/to/file1'
 p.file1←'/path/to/file2'
 ⎕SE.CompareFiles.ComparisonTools.WinMerge p
 ```

-If you want captions that are different from the filenames then set `caption1` and `caption2` accordingly.
+If you want captions that are different from the filenames then set `p.caption1` and `p.caption2` accordingly.

-If you want to be able to edit the files from within `WinMerge` set `edit1` and/or `edit2` accordingly.
+If you want to be able to edit the files from within `WinMerge` set `p.edit1` and/or `p.edit2` accordingly.

-## The INI file
+## The configuration file

-The INI file comes with several pre-defined comparison utilities.
+The configuration file comes with several pre-defined comparison utilities.
 If you are using one of them then you only have to make sure that the  path to that utility is available on the `PATH` environment variable, so that it can be found without knowing the installation folder.

+Alternatively you can specify the full path to the executable in the configuration file.

-Note that `CompareFiles` checks whether the utilities are actually both installed and available via `PATH`, and ignores those that are not.
+Note that `CompareFiles` checks whether the utilities are actually available, and ignores those that are not.
 Therefore you don't need to remove utilities you have not installed.

-The INI file can be found in the folder that is returned by `⎕se.CompareFiles.GetPathToINI`.
+The configuration file can be found in the folder that is returned by `⎕se.CompareFiles.GetPathToConfig`.

 It uses these entries: